>

 FAQs

-In most cases we can prepare your application and arrange for you to sign it on the spot at your consultation.
-It will then take the Supreme Court of Western Australia 6 – 8 weeks to review your application and issue a Grant.
+The Supreme Court of Western Australia will take 6 – 8 weeks to review your application and issue a Grant.

 Please bring the documents and information listed on the relevant checklist.